cstratopoulos/camargue/externals/extdeps.md

 should just build the normal command line executable.
 This will *not* happen if, for some reason, the compilation process is killed midway through `make test`.
 In this case, `make remake` should revert config.hpp and allow the normal Camargue main to be built.

+If you want to develop or modify tests, repeatedly calling `make test` will cause slower compile times, so it would be better to manually change the `CMR_DO_TESTS` line in config.hpp and change it back when you are done.

 OpenMP Parallelism